d6lts/conditional_fields/README.txt

 Dependencies:
 -------------
 - CCK / content.module -> http://drupal.org/project/cck
-- Fieldgroups / fieldgroups.module (included in CCK) -> Not required, but if enabled can also set groups as conditionals.
+- Fieldgroups / fieldgroups.module (included in CCK) -> Not required, but if enabled you can also set groups as controlled fields.

 Installation: